CODERTG2/Camp2025/notes/ensemble_learning.md

 - a meta model would then combine the predictions from the diff types of models to make the final call
 - the predictions are the features for the meta model.
 - XGBoost or Logistic regression for the meta model

+---

+medical and law models need to be interoperable